OptiMind: Teaching LLMs to Think Like Optimization Experts: Method

 \subsection{Inference}

-We adopt a three-stage inference pipeline with (i) error-aware prompting, (ii) self-consistency via majority voting, and (iii) multi-turn correction with tool feedback.
+We adopt an inference pipeline with error-aware prompting as the default, and, when additional computation budget is available, we optionally apply two test-time scaling techniques: (1) self-consistency via majority voting and (2) multi-turn correction with tool feedback.
 As shown in \S\ref{sec:experiments}, these components reinforce each other to form a robust pipeline for solving optimization problems.

 \textbf{Improved prompts with error-analysis-based hints.} We incorporate the class-based error analysis from \S\ref{sec:error_analysis} into the inference process.
-The model first classifies each test instance into one of the 50 classes that were defined in the training data error analysis, then augments its prompt with all error–hint pairs from that class to guide solution generation.
+The model first classifies each test instance into one of the 53 classes that were defined in the training data error analysis, then augments its prompt with all error–hint pairs from that class to guide solution generation.
 Since the training instances from the same class can differ in their characteristics (e.g., some multi-period inventory problems allow backorders while others do not), we clarify in the prompt that hints should be applied only when relevant, allowing the model to ignore those hints that do not fit the problem description.
 This category-based targeted application helps the model avoid recurrent pitfalls and reduces common mistakes.
 On top of the hints we obtained from our analysis, we add general guidelines for correct formulation, which are derived from our optimization experts' experience.

+While the hinting mechanism is our main contribution on the inference side, we also study two standard test-time scaling techniques that can further improve performance when additional computation is available.

-\textbf{Self-consistency with majority voting.} We sample multiple reasoning traces and take the self-consistent answer that appears most frequently.
-Taking the majority voting solution dampens stochastic variance from sampling, stabilizes final predictions, and yields strong gains even under otherwise simple prompts.
+\textbf{Self-consistency with majority voting.} Self-consistency with majority voting samples multiple reasoning traces for the same instance and returns the answer that appears most frequently, reducing sampling variance and providing modest accuracy gains at the cost of extra samples.